-In the case of a single step submission with a two step evaluation, a proposal will be considered ineligible if it does not consist of one Part A, one Part B1 and one Part B2, where part B1 and part B2 have to be different.
+In the case of a single step submission with a two step evaluation, a proposal will be considered ineligible if it does not consist of one Part A, one Part B1 and one Part B2, where Part B1 and Part B2 have to be different.

-(3) Procedure for transferring proposals between calls.
+3. Procedure for transferring proposals between calls

-For individual and reintegration grants, if a proposal is ineligible in a call but is eligible in another open call (i.e. the submission of the proposal in the original call was made prior to the deadline of the new call), then the proposal will be transferred to that call.
+For Marie Curie individual fellowships, if a proposal is ineligible in a call but is eligible in another open call (i.e. the submission of the proposal in the original call was made prior to the deadline of the new call), then the proposal will be transferred to that call.
 The transfer procedure is as follow:

-- Declare the proposal ineligible in the original call. - Obtain a new proposal number from the ESP (Evaluation Service Provider) in the new call. - Inform the applicant of the transfer.
+- declare the proposal ineligible in the original call; - obtain a new proposal number from the ESP (Evaluation Service Provider) in the new call; - inform the applicant of the transfer.

-(4) Scores, Weightings and Thresholds
+4. Scores, weightings and thresholds